wso2-attic/siddhi-io-report/pull_request_template.md

 > Summary of user stories addressed by this change>

 ## Release note
-> Brief description of the new feature or bug fix as it will appear in the release no
+> Brief description of the new feature or bug fix as it will appear in the release notes

 ## Documentation
 > Link(s) to product documentation that addresses the changes of this PR.
 If no doc impact, enter “N/A” plus brief explanation of why there’s no doc impact